software-mansion/live-compositor/docs/pages/guides/simple-scene.md

 :::note
 The same effect (for single input) could be achieved by either:
 - Setting `InputStream` as a root directly.
-(It would only work if aspect ratio of input and output is the same)
+It would only work if aspect ratio of input and output is the same.
 - Replacing `View` component with a `Rescaler`.
 :::